 Energy sources including electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other sources in machines and equipment can be hazardous to workers.
-During the servicing and maintenance of machines and equipment, the unexpected startup or release of stored energy can result in serious injury or death to workers.
+During the servicing and maintenance of machines and equipment, the unexpected startup or release of stored energy can result in a devastating outcome to workers.

-What are the harmful effects of hazardous energy?
+What are the consequences?

-Workers servicing or maintaining machines or equipment may be seriously injured or killed if hazardous energy is not properly controlled.
+Workers servicing or maintaining equipment may be seriously injured or killed if hazardous energy is not properly controlled.
 Injuries may include electrocution, burns, crushing, cutting, lacerating, amputating, or fracturing body parts, and others.